 Here’s a photo of the Green Goblin shortly after I bought it in 1985.

 And here’s a photo of it shortly after it was wrecked in 1995.
 All of that heavy Detroit steel probably saved my life.

 I never bought another real Chevy, but I never stopped enjoying cars, real or otherwise.
 I started occasionally buying Hot Wheels or other die cast toys that I liked.
 Eventually, I had a decent number of Impalas and my adult collection was born.
 Things really took off when Hot Wheels released a ’68 Nova as one of the 2004 First Editions.
 I bought up enough of those to give one to each of my brothers, though I’m not sure they were as excited about the whole thing as I was.
-Currently, my collection includes about 170 Impalas and 70 Novas.
-The focus of this blog will be the third part of my collection, the vintage cars, mostly from the 70s.
+Currently, my collection includes a large number of Impalas and Novas of various brands, as well as “vintage” cars, which range from a few Lesney Matchbox cars from the 1950s up to the end of the Hot Wheels blackwall era in 1995 – and everything in between.
+The last time I counted, which was January of 2017, I came up just shy of 1000 pieces.
 I thought it would be fun to share what I’ve collected with anyone else who might be interested.

 The stairs to the unfinished basement make a good place to display all of my Hot Wheels Impalas.

 Another side of the basement stairwell holds most of my Johnny Lightning Impalas, as well as many more Impalas.

 I bought a nice retail display at a garage sale and I use it to hold my Nova collection.